We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Stir together all of these ingredients in a bowl, cover with plastic wrap, and let stand at room temperature overnight.
 The fruit will absorb most of the orange juice, softening it and making it extra juicy and flavorful.

-Meanwhile, gather the ingredients for the bread dough.
+Meanwhile, gather the ingredients.
 You’ll need bread flour, salt, yeast, sugar, eggs, butter, milk, vanilla extract, and a few blanched almonds.

 Melt the butter in a saucepan, then add the milk and heat until it’s warm, about 115 F on a thermometer.

 While the milk is heating, pour the flour into a mixing bowl and add the salt and yeast on opposite sides of the bowl.
 This ensures that the salt won’t touch the yeast directly, as that can kill the yeast.
 Mix each one in with your finger.

 Mix the sugar into the flour mixture, then add the vanilla and eggs.

 Gradually add the butter and milk mixture, mixing as you go, until all the flour is picked up from the bowl and a slightly sticky dough has formed.

 Knead on a lightly floured surface for 10-15 minutes, until the dough is smooth and stretchy.
 You should be able to stretch a piece thin enough to read through.
 Kneading until it reaches this stage is crucial to getting a high-rising, fluffy result.